How To Pop A Pimple -A Comprehensive Guide And Safe Way To Do It

 Yes!
 Although many dermatologists caution their patients about popping pimples, this is largely to prevent premature, unsanitary, or overly aggressive popping.
-Most dermatologists know how to pop a pimple safely, and they also know many of their patients are going to pop their pimples no matter what they say, so some dermatologist offices offer pimple popping services.
+Most dermatologists know how to pop a pimple safely, and they also know many of their patients are going to pop their pimples no matter what they say, so some dermatologist offices offer pimple popping services5.

 Even if you are a pro, you might want to see a dermatologist because they can help get rid of acne that you should never try to pop at home, like blackheads or cysts.
-Blackheads and whiteheads shouldn’t be popped at home, but through a process called extraction, dermatologists can help unclog pores.
+Blackheads and whiteheads shouldn’t be popped at home, but through a process called extraction, dermatologists can help unclog pores6.

 Cysts can also be safely treated by a dermatologist, through an incision and drainage procedure or a corticosteroid shot.
 The incision and drainage is somewhat similar to our pimple popping method, but it’s more sterile, more controlled, and most importantly, performed by a doctor who knows how to treat cysts properly.
 Never try to lance a cyst at home; it will almost definitely lead to scarring and could spread infection.
-The corticosteroid shot can reduce inflammation almost instantly, which can help prevent the scarring common to cystic acne.
+The corticosteroid shot can reduce inflammation7 almost instantly, which can help prevent the scarring common to cystic acne.